Skip to content

 Take Orange County California’s Public Works Department, for example, where prior to adopting a community portal, customers would frequently call to check-in about their permit’s status or work going on in their neighbourhood, and often travel to the department office to complete their application at a digital kiosk.

-Conversely, after going live with their new permitting solution and community portal, phone calls drastically dropped, and after an initial adjustment period, the in-office kiosks were removed.
+Conversely, after going live with their new Enterprise permitting solution and community portal, phone calls drastically dropped, and after an initial adjustment period, the in-office kiosks were removed.

 Customers could easily find the information they needed within the portal, and because of smart forms that guided applicants through the application process, errors and corrections were minimized.Orange County California Permitting Portal